 “I finally realized that the answers about what happened to Flight 2501 do not lay on the bottom of Lake Michigan; they lay in our research.
 Our inability to find the wreck has forced us to search high and low for any small scrap of information that might point us to the wreck.
 Instead, that research actually uncovered the answers to the questions that have plagued so many of the families of Flight 2501 victims and others interested in this accident.
 I thought about what Clive has often said: ‘A wreck will be found only when it wants to be found.’
 I don’t think Flight 2501 wanted to be found.
 Instead, I think it wanted us to learn about the plane, the flight, the crew, the passengers, the search-and-recovery operation, the wrongful death suit, and other similar accidents, all things that we could not possibly learn from studying the wreckage on the lake bottom.
 Only then could we conclude, with a reasonable degree of certainty, the reasons for this tragic accident.”

 The book provides a plausible explanation for this accident.
 It offers the families of the victims and others interested in this unusual tragedy a well-researched conclusion.
 MSRA concluded that finding the wreck after more than six decades underwater would likely only provide an answer for where the accident took place: A very scattered debris field might suggest an explosion or breakup in the air and a more concentrated wreckage field would suggest impact with the surface of the lake.
 However, beyond potentially drawing those conclusions, little else could be gained by finding the wreckage.
 In 1950 “black boxes” did not exist and after so long underwater little other facts could be discerned from a study of the wreckage.
 It is unknown how today’s NTSB or FAA would react if the wreck site was found, but after so long, it would be unlikely that the government would take on such an old investigation.

+But the search effort will continue.
 Stay tuned for more information.